WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ### Method 1

-1. Remove the Config Profile and uninstall every app you've installed
+1. Remove the Config Profile and uninstall every sideloaded app you've installed

 2. Back up your device with iTunes or Finder